Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Introduction

-However, it is well-known that spontaneously breaking a continuous symmetry leads to two types of collective excitations: gapless Nambu-Goldstone modes and gapped Higgs modes \cite{weinberg1996}.
-In the standard model of particle physics, the famous Higgs boson \cite{higgs1964}, been elusive for decades, was finally discovered recently \cite{aad2012,chatrchyan2012}.
-In condensed matter physics, the similar Higgs amplitude modes are experimentally found in superconductors \cite{sherman2015,tsuchiya2018,shimano2020}, charge density waves \cite{yusupov2010}, quantum magnets \cite{souliou2017,jain2017}, and SF $^{3}$He B-phase \cite{avenel1980,collett2013}.
-In cold atom systems, the Higgs mode has been predicted in the Bose Hubbard model \cite{altman2002,huber2007,pollet2012,liu2015} and observed in the SF phase near the quantum phase transition (QPT) to the Mott-insulator (MI) phase at commensurate fillings \cite{bissbort2011,endres2012}, where the system has an approximate particle-hole symmetry (PHS).
+One then notices that, spontaneously breaking a continuous symmetry leads to two types of collective excitations: gapless Nambu-Goldstone modes and gapped Higgs modes \cite{weinberg1995quantum}.
+In the standard model of particle physics, the famous Higgs boson \cite{higgs1964broken}, been elusive for decades, was finally discovered recently \cite{aad2012observation,chatrchyan2012observation}.
+As its close cousin in condensed matter physics, the Higgs amplitude mode \cite{pekker2015amplitude} also attracts much attention; and have been experimentally found in superconductors \cite{sherman2015higgs,tsuchiya2018hidden,shimano2020higgs}, charge density waves \cite{yusupov2010coherent}, quantum magnets \cite{souliou2017raman,jain2017higgs}, and superfluid $\ce{^3He}$-B phase \cite{avenel1980field,collett2013zeeman}.
+In the strongly interacting superfluid phase of the Bose-Hubbard model realized in cold atomic systems \cite{fisher1989boson,greiner2002quantum}, the Higgs amplitude mode also has been discussed extensively \cite{altman2002oscillating,huber2007dynamical,pollet2012higgs,liu2015massive,di2018particle}, and its observation has been reported recently using Bragg spectroscopy \cite{bissbort2011detecting} and using lattice modulation \cite{endres2012higgs}.

-Can the Higgs amplitude modes be topologically nontrivial?
-In this letter, we give an affirmative answer to this question by studying a minimal model, the 2D Su-Schrieffer-Heeger Bose-Hubbard model (SSH-BHM), which is easily implemented experimentally in cold atom platforms.
-We found that in the large filling limit, the Higgs modes and the Goldstone modes are well decoupled, and both of them exhibit nontrivial topology, which is inherited from the topology of the background noninteracting bands.
-At finite fillings, the Higgs modes and the Goldstone modes become coupled at high energy, however, the topology of these modes are unchanged.
-We further present an effective action analysis, which provide a universal physical picture for the topology of Higgs and Goldstone modes in various systems.
-In particular, we point out that topological bands without time-reversal symmetry (TRS) simultaneously break the approximate PHS near the quantum critical point.
-Hence there can not be topological Higgs amplitude modes in, e.g., the Haldane-Bose-Hubbard model.
+Can the Higgs amplitude modes also be topologically nontrivial?
+Here we give an affirmative answer to this question by studying a simple variant of the 2D BHM in the strong-coupling limit, which is easily implemented experimentally in cold-atom platforms.
+We find that, in the large filling limit, the Higgs modes and the Goldstone modes are well decoupled, and both of them exhibit nontrivial topology inherited from the background noninteracting bands.
+At finite fillings, they become coupled at high energies; nevertheless, the topology of these modes are unchanged.
+Based on an effective action analysis, we further provides a universal physical picture for the topology of Higgs and Goldstone modes, which is also applicable to other symmetry-breaking systems, such as superconductors and quantum magnets.